GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 saving the subpaths.
 A natural way to view the structure used for this is a dictionary.
 The key is the number of remaining phrases, the value is the optimal way to utilise them.[^4] The problem is with our key, and that way lies the solution.
-We refine the key by making it a tuple of both tne number of remaining phrases, and the number of remaining quarter notes left in the song.
+We refine the key by making it a tuple of both the number of remaining phrases, and the number of remaining quarter notes left in the song.
 More simply, we can store this information as a position, taking the position the act ended and then moving it forward to 70ms before the next phrase if we are not